chomosuke/catballchard/api.md

-200 if ok
+- 200 if ok
-204 if DELETE not found
+- 204 if DELETE not found
-400 if body isn't valid json
+- 400 if body isn't valid json
-401 if unauthorized
+- 401 if unauthorized
-404 if GET/PATCH not found
+- 404 if GET/PATCH not found
-409 if conflict
+- 409 if conflict
-422 if request does not fit schema or if sub entities not found
+- 422 if request does not fit schema or if sub entities not found

-# CURD for card
+# CRUD for card

 ## POST `/card`
 - request: cookies